-* Brent, U.S. crude climb on demand, renewed geopolitical risks
+* Brent, U.S. crude climb on demand, renewed geopolitical

 * Oil prices set for first weekly gain in four weeks